Blue Bite uses a shopper’s smartphone to determine product authenticity

 Luxury goods have been particularly hard hit, where a “10 percent loss of sales” has been reported.

 “Counterfeiting is a challenge we’re constantly battling, and it’s something we can’t totally control.
-And while there may always be a counterfeiting market and individuals who buy knockoffs, it is our job to protect our customers and brand by searching for a solution to mitigate this very real issue,” said Jean-Christophe Babin, CEO of Bulgari, in a statement.
+And while there may always be a counterfeiting market and individuals who buy knockoffs, it is our job to protect our customers and brand by searching for a solution to mitigate this very real issue,” said Marco Boccalini, Mr & Mrs Italy’s marketing manager, in a statement.

 Brands know a solution is needed, but no existing solution addresses all of the challenges that come with authenticating products.
 Current services can cost “millions of dollars,” and cater to brands or customers instead of both, a critical aspect for a lasting solution.